joshnussbaum89/fetch-frontend-take-home/README.md

 ## Features that would be nice in this app

 - A "Reset" button that removes a users favorite dogs
-- Some more fun styling (fonts, landing page, instructions, filters, etc.)
+- Some more fun styling (fonts,landing page, instructions, filters, etc.)
 - Improve copy + user flow
 - Testing